Faculty of Theology and Religion, University of Oxford: History

 One of the first series of lectures delivered at Oxford University was on theology.
 As early as 1193, Alexander Neckam from St Albans gave biblical and moral lectures on the Psalms of David and the Wisdom of Solomon.
 One of the first university buildings was the Divinity School, begun in 1423 specifically for theology lectures.

-The modern theological faculty emerges during the reform of the University of Oxford in the nineteenth century.
-The Final Honour School of Theology - as a route to the Bachelor of Arts degree - was introduced in 1869.
-Up until then, theological study was the reserve of graduates and those seeking ordination in the Church of England, who would attend a short series of lectures by the Regius Professors on basic divinity; its focus was on the Thirty-Nine Articles, Joseph Butler's Analogy of Religion and a knowledge of the Greek New Testament.
-Although an honour school in theology was recommended from as early as 1853, it was not until the late 1860s, amidst concerns about the declining influence of the Established Church in the university, that Edward Pusey and Henry Parry Liddon began to advocate the introduction of a separate School of Theology responsible for the training of Anglican ordinands.
+The modern theological faculty emerged during the reform of the University of Oxford in the nineteenth century.
+Although an honour school in theology was recommended from as early as 1853, it was not until the late 1860s, amidst concerns about the declining influence of the established church in the university, that Edward Pusey and Henry Parry Liddon began to advocate the introduction of a separate school of theology responsible for the training of Anglican ordinands.
 Its curriculum was biblical and historical in its focus, with its first examinations requiring knowledge of scripture, ecclesiastical history and patristics, dogmatic and symbolic theology, apologetics, liturgy and sacred criticism.
+The final honour school of theology – as a route to the Bachelor of Arts degree – was introduced in 1869.
+Up until then, theological study was the reserve of graduates and those seeking ordination in the Church of England, who would attend a short series of lectures by the regius professors on basic divinity.